Azure DevTest Labs scenarios

 To create a lab in the Azure portal, see Create a lab in Azure DevTest Labs.

 You can also automate lab creation, including custom settings, with a reusable Azure Resource Manager (ARM) template.
-For more information, see Create a lab by using a Resource Manager template.
+For more information, refer to Azure Resource Manager (ARM) templates in Azure DevTest Labs

 Add a virtual network to a lab